mooman219/fontdue/README.md

 [![Crates.io](https://img.shields.io/crates/v/fontdue.svg)](https://crates.io/crates/fontdue)
 [![License](https://img.shields.io/crates/l/fontdue.svg)](https://github.com/mooman219/fontdue/blob/master/LICENSE)

 Fontdue is a simple, `no_std`, pure Rust, TrueType (`.ttf/.ttc`) & OpenType (`.otf`) font rasterizer and layout tool.
+It strives to make interacting with fonts as fast as possible, and currently has the fastest rasterizer.

+## Roadmap

-It strives to make interacting with fonts as fast as possible.
-This library is designed to be a replacement for `rusttype`, `ab_glyph`, and parts of `glyph_brush`.
+**Version 1.0:** `fontdue` is designed to be a replacement for `rusttype`, `ab_glyph`, and parts of `glyph_brush`.
+This is a class of font libraries that don't tackle shaping.

+**Version 2.0:** Shaping - the complex layout of text such as Arabic and Devanagari - will be added.
+There are two potential pure Rust libraries that are candidates for providing a shaping backend to Fontdue, but are relatively immature right now.

-A non-goal of this library is to be allocation free and have a fast, "zero cost" initial load.
+A **non-goal** of this library is to be allocation free and have a fast, "zero cost" initial load.
 This library _does_ make allocations and depends on the `alloc` crate.
 Fonts are fully parsed on creation and relevant information is stored in a more convenient to access format.
 Unlike other font libraries, the font structures have no lifetime dependencies since it allocates its own space.

 ## Example